ljsinclair/featurebase-docs/docs/community/com-config-auth/com-config-auth-home.md

 # How do I secure FeatureBase Community?
 {: .no_toc }

 FeatureBase supports authentication and authorization with OAuth2.0 via a configurable identity provider (IdP).

-Azure Active Directory is supported.
+Azure Active Directory is supported via SAML 2.0

 {% include page-toc.md %}